 Carpal Tunnel Syndrome

 Carpal tunnel syndrome (CTS), characterized by tingling and numbness in the first three digits due to compression of the median nerve at the transverse carpal ligament, is common in both pregnancy and postpartum.
 Pregnant women are predisposed to this condition due to hormonal fluctuations, fluid accumulation, nerve hypersensitivity, and glucose level fluctuations (Zyluk, 2013).
 Typically, symptoms are mild, and treatment consists of wearing an orthosis nightly, and occasionally, a steroid injection may be recommended.
 Symptoms usually resolve following delivery or breastfeeding but may persist for up to three years (Zyluk, 2013).
 CTS can also be the result of repetitive or sustained hand and wrist movements while breastfeeding or bottle feeding (Wagner, 2019).
-For example, mothers may curve their hand or wrist around their baby’s head to support them, which causes sustained compression at the carpal tunnel.
-In these cases, occupational therapists can recommend activity modifications to reduce the amount of strain on the wrist while breastfeeding.
+For example, mothers may curve their hand or wrist around their baby’s head to support them, which causes sustained compression at the carpal tunnel (carpal tunnel from holding baby).
+In these cases, occupational therapists can recommend activity modifications to reduce the amount of strain on the wrist while breastfeeding (Carpal Tunnel Breastfeeding).

 Tips for reducing CTS symptoms while breastfeeding:

 - Use pillows and blankets under the wrists while breastfeeding to avoid undue curvature at the wrist while holding the baby.

 - Breastfeed or bottle feed while lying down, if possible.
 Alternate feeding positions to prevent repetitive wrist motions and strain.

 - Wear a wrist hand orthosis while breastfeeding/bottle feeding or during other aggravating tasks to keep the wrist in a neutral position.